Building codes change. Manual leasing workflows cost you every time they do.

 Addressing Earthquake Resistance

 With rising concerns over global seismic activities, enhancing the earthquake resistance of buildings has become a top priority.
 According to the United States Geological Survey, there were 17 earthquakes of magnitude 6.0 or higher worldwide in 2022, reinforcing the need for robust earthquake-resistant designs.
-Additionally, a report by the National Institute of Building Sciences estimates that the cost of earthquake-resistant building materials and techniques will increase by 15% over the next decade due to higher demand and stricter regulations.
+A report from the National Institute of Building Sciences estimates that earthquake-resistant building material and technique costs will rise by 15% in the next decade.
+This increase is driven by higher demand and stricter regulations.

 In earthquake-prone regions like California, numerous construction companies specialize in earthquake-proof designs and techniques.
 Some notable examples include Degenkolb Engineers based in San Francisco and Miyamoto International in Sacramento, which has completed over 20,000 earthquake-resistant projects globally.
-These companies employ advanced materials like base isolation systems, which decouple the building from ground motion, and specialized damping devices to absorb seismic energy and minimize structural damage during an earthquake.
+Companies use advanced materials such as base isolation systems to decouple buildings from ground motion.
+They also employ specialized damping devices to absorb seismic energy and minimize structural damage during an earthquake.